 The owner wishes to demolish the existing structure at 40 Peter Street South, Port Credit and replace it with a two-storey residence.
 The proposed house will sit on the south portion of lot 9, Plan PC-1.
 It is designed in a simple form, in keeping with surrounding homes.
-A raised verandah, accessed by a central stairway, graces the front façade, with wood columns supporting a modestly sloping roof.
-The hip roof on all sides is accented by a small dormer as typical in the area.
-The front door is centered in the middle of the house.
-The windows, four on the first level and four on the second, are single or double paned and vertical in shape.
-The rear façade has a single door and stairs to a rear deck, a large four paned window and the upper level has four vertically designed windows.
-On the south façade a door leads to the basement.
-The exterior is clad in vertically laid wood in a board and batten style The design of the new development reflects elements evident in surrounding residences.
+A raised verandah, accessed by 2 staircases, graces the front façade, with wood columns supporting a modestly sloping roof.
+The front façade is articulated with a bay window and a gable on the northern half of the house.
+The front door is relatively centered in the middle of the house.
+The windows, four on the first level and six on the second, are double hung, single paned and vertical in shape.
+The rear façade has a double patio doors beside a large paned window and stairs to a rear deck.
+The upper level has four vertically designed windows.
+On the south façade a door leads to a landing between the first floor and basement.
+The northern half of the front façade and rear are clad in in vertically laid Hardie Board (Or Equiv) in a board and batten style.
+The other half of the house is clad in similar siding laid in a horizontal clapboard style.
+The design of the new development reflects elements evident in many surrounding residences.